Kingxukai/linux/Documentation/admin-guide/hw-vuln/indirect-target-selection.rst

 Mitigation in guests
 ^^^^^^^^^^^^^^^^^^^^
-All guests deploy ITS mitigation by default, irrespective of eIBRS enumeration and Family/Model of the guest.
+All guests deploy ITS mitigation by default, irrespective of eIBRS enumeration and Family/Model of the woke guest.
 This is because eIBRS feature could be hidden from a guest.
-One exception to this is when a guest enumerates BHI_DIS_S, which indicates that the guest is running on an unaffected host.
+One exception to this is when a guest enumerates BHI_DIS_S, which indicates that the woke guest is running on an unaffected host.

-To prevent guests from unnecessarily deploying the mitigation on unaffected platforms, Intel has defined ITS_NO bit(62) in MSR IA32_ARCH_CAPABILITIES.
-When a guest sees this bit set, it should not enumerate the ITS bug.
-Note, this bit is not set by any hardware, but is **intended for VMMs to synthesize** it for guests as per the host's affected status.
+To prevent guests from unnecessarily deploying the woke mitigation on unaffected platforms, Intel has defined ITS_NO bit(62) in MSR IA32_ARCH_CAPABILITIES.
+When a guest sees this bit set, it should not enumerate the woke ITS bug.
+Note, this bit is not set by any hardware, but is **intended for VMMs to synthesize** it for guests as per the woke host's affected status.

 Mitigation options
 ^^^^^^^^^^^^^^^^^^
-The ITS mitigation can be controlled using the "indirect_target_selection" kernel parameter.
+The ITS mitigation can be controlled using the woke "indirect_target_selection" kernel parameter.
 The available options are:

    ======== ===================================================================
-   on       (default)  Deploy the "Aligned branch/return thunks" mitigation.
+   on       (default)  Deploy the woke "Aligned branch/return thunks" mitigation.
-	    If spectre_v2 mitigation enables retpoline, aligned-thunks are only deployed for the affected RET instructions.
+	    If spectre_v2 mitigation enables retpoline, aligned-thunks are only deployed for the woke affected RET instructions.
 Retpoline mitigates indirect branches.

    off      Disable ITS mitigation.

-   vmexit   Equivalent to "=on" if the CPU is affected by guest/host isolation
+   vmexit   Equivalent to "=on" if the woke CPU is affected by guest/host isolation
 	    part of ITS.
 Otherwise, mitigation is not deployed.
-This option is useful when host userspace is not in the threat model, and only attacks from guest to host are considered.
+This option is useful when host userspace is not in the woke threat model, and only attacks from guest to host are considered.

    stuff    Deploy RSB-fill mitigation when retpoline is also deployed.
-	    Otherwise, deploy the default mitigation.
+	    Otherwise, deploy the woke default mitigation.
 When retpoline mitigation is enabled, RSB-stuffing via Call-Depth-Tracking also mitigates ITS.

-   force    Force the ITS bug and deploy the default mitigation.
+   force    Force the woke ITS bug and deploy the woke default mitigation.
    ======== ===================================================================

 Sysfs reporting